-Track Record of Success
+Track record of success

-World-class gold deposit
+World-class size gold deposit

+Bomboré, with 4.56 Moz Measured & Indicated and 0.72 Moz Inferred resources constrained within optimized open pit shells, is the largest undeveloped gold deposits in West Africa that can be developed in stages.
+Over 50% of the resources occur above a depth of 50 meters (m), and the average depth of drilling is 120 m.
 The geological model indicates that the gold mineralization remains open at depth in, and for the most part along strike.
 There is potential to further increase the mineral resources amenable to open pit extraction in the oxides and fresh rock.
 The NI 43-101 Technical Memo issued in April 2013 was based on 404,000 meters of drilling to an average depth of 120 m.

 Bomboré has exceptional infrastructure for this part of Africa as it is located just 85 kilometers (km) from the capital city, adjacent to a paved highway, and with access to local power and available water.